 Summer is the perfect time to pull out the play dough and play!
 Using these Sun Alphabet Play Dough Mats is not only a fun sensory activity for kids but a hands-on way for them to work on learning the ABC’s too.

 Sun Alphabet Play Dough Mats:

 Play dough is one of my favorite sensory play tools.
 From the feel to the smell of it, your children will be using their different senses as they process and learn the letters of the alphabet.
-As as your kids squeeze, roll, and squish the play dough, they will also develop their fine motor skills and hand muscle strength too.

 Getting Ready To Use The Sun Alphabet Play Dough Mats:

 This post may contain affiliate links.
 Please read our disclosure here.

 - 3 Sets of Alphabet Play Dough Mats

 - Capital & Lowercase Letter Play Dough Mats